Time Blocking 101 – Where Does Your Time Really Go?

 • What needs more focus, and what can be done in short bursts?

-• What tasks take more / less energy to complete?
+• What tasks take more or less energy to complete?

-Use your answers to these reflection to group similar tasks together, and to plan your week in a more balanced way.
-This makes it easier to block focused time for each category.
+Use your answers to group similar tasks together, and to plan your week in a more balanced way.
+This makes it easier to block focused time for each category, without overloading yourself.

 Step 3: Block Your Time

 Open your planner or digital calendar, and assign blocks of time for each focus area.
-You can block in 15, 30, 45, or 60-minute slots, whatever feels realistic for you.
-The beauty of using time blocking is that this can change every day to fit into your life and energy needs.
+You can block in 15, 30, 45, or 60-minute slots – whatever feels realistic for you.

 Here are two ways you can approach it: